Gloria Yang

 Impact Overview

-Users can now move from discovery to registration and payment in one continuous experience, reducing friction at the point of decision.
+Parents can now move from program discovery to registration and payment in a single continuous experience, eliminating delays caused by consultation-based onboarding.

 Reflection